 The problem with the Philips Lumea is that you can’t replace the batteries, the product is fully closed and you can’t buy a replacement battery pack.
-With a retail price around the € 350,– I thought it was worth to see if I can repair it.
+With a retail price of around € 350, I thought it was worth seeing if I can repair it.
 So I opened it up to see if I could replace the battery pack.
 And yes it’s possible.

-Below a small guide how to open the Philips Lumea (use it at your own risk, if you don’t know what you’re doing, ask a specialist), creating the battery pack and replace it.
+Below is a small guide on how to open the Philips Lumea (use it at your own risk, if you don’t know what you’re doing, ask a specialist), creating the battery pack, and replace it.
 You will need to following items to create the battery pack:

 - 2 Rechargeable Li-ion Battery UR18650W 3.7 1500mAh batteries with C type Tabs

 The Lumea is closed pretty tied, first you will have to take off the lens cover (1).
 This way you can wedge something small between the seal, starting at 2, and work your way down to 4.
 Take your time for this, because there are some thin wires right beneath the cover, between number 3 and 4, on this side of the Lumea.

 Disconnecting the battery pack